GJChaitin/unknowable/README.md

 All of the the above, books and software, are written by Gregory J. Chaitin.

+This branch strives to contain code as it was originally written circa 1999-2000.
+Much of it might now work in modern environments.
+For modern code, see the "master" branch.

 The above material all comes Archive.org:

 * [The UNKNOWABLE](https://web.archive.org/web/20060924160850/http://www.cs.auckland.ac.nz/CDMTCS/chaitin/unknowable/)